servusdei2018/TankistOnline/README.md

 # TankistOnline
-A Cross-Platform Lightweight 2D Tank Multiplayer Game in Python.
+A Cross-Platform Lightweight 2D Tank Multiplayer Game in Python. **Note that this is a work-in-progress**, and is not yet complete or playable.

 ## Running